BACKGROUND TO TRANSFORMATION

 Preferential Procurement Framework and Policy

-Preferential Procurement, Code 400 on the BEE scorecard, is the pillar/driver of BEE scorecard and it’s an effective instrument to promote BEE in the economy.
+Preferential Procurement is the pillar/driver of BEE scorecard and it’s an effective instrument to promote BEE in the economy.
 It encourages procurement from black-owned enterprise, black women owned enterprises and black empowered enterprises.
 The BEE legislation provides that government departments, state-owned enterprises and public agencies take into account the codes of good practice when determining and implementing their procurement policy.

 Overview of the B-BBEE Elements